kumarsuraj345678/Weather-Now/README.md

 ## 🚀 Usage

-To use the Weather App:
+To use the Weather Now:

-1. Visit the hosted website: [Weather App](https://kumarsuraj345678.github.io/Techplement/)
+1. Visit the hosted website: [Weather Now](https://kumarsuraj345678.github.io/Techplement/)
 2. Enter the name of the city in the search box and click the search button or press `Enter`.
 3. The app will display the current weather conditions, local time, and air quality for the specified city.